deco3500-2017/teamhighfive/Week 10 stand up/readme.md

 *My task for next:*

-**Yaxin Cui** - In week 10, my main duty is user testing and I have done some research
+**Yaxin Cui** - In week 10, my main duty is user testing and I have done some research.
+But we want to finish the survey first and then IU will fouce more on this.
+And I have aslo help for designed the [questionnaire](https://goo.gl/forms/VHBIwYqgkEk421xG3
+)